TTWNO/tait.tech/isaif.md

 scale.
 We aren’t the first to mention that the world today seems to be going crazy.
 This sort of thing is not normal for human societies.
 There is good reason to believe that primitive man suffered from less stress and frustration and was better satisfied with his way of life than modern man is.
 It is true that not all was sweetness and light in primitive societies.
-Abuse of women was common among the Australian aborigines, transexuality was fairly common among some of the American Indian tribes.
+Abuse of women was common among the Australian aborigines, transsexuality was fairly common among some of the American Indian tribes.
 But it does appear that GENERALLY SPEAKING the kinds of problems that we have listed in the preceding paragraph were far less common among primitive peoples than they are in modern society.
 </p>